earthcubeprojects-chords/chords/gettingstarted.md

       <h3>Amazon Web Services</h3>
       <p>If you don't have an AWS account, it's easy
       to create one.
-The standard CHORDS portal uses an Amazon "micro instance", which can free for the first year.</p>
+The standard CHORDS portal uses an Amazon "micro instance", which can be free for the first year.</p>
     </div>
   </div>